Welcome to the Sunshine State

 California Safety Driving and Guides

-The top 10 cities in California with the lowest reported fatalities from accidents is; Daly City, Roseville, San Rafael, Concord, San Francisco, Napa, Santa Marie, Oakland, Truckee, and Anaheim.
+The top 10 cities in California with the lowest reported fatalities from accidents are: Daly City, Roseville, San Rafael, Concord, San Francisco, Napa, Santa Maria, Oakland, Truckee, and Anaheim.
 These stats are based on a population size of 100,000 citizens.

 Daly City Approved Online Traffic School

 Daly City is the #1 safest of cities for drivers in California.
 Thousands of commuters travel the county to the San Francisco International Airport.
 1% or less of traffic fatalities were reported in California in the County of Daily City.
 What could be easier than acquiring the knowledge you need, either to brush up on your current driving skills, to learn traffic safety, or how to clear traffic tickets and fines.
 You’ll discover this and more at Driving University in Daly City.
 Additionally, it’s safety first at the Department of Motor Vehicles; where instructors teach Driver’s Ed courses geared to adults and teenagers.

 Knowing the Best and Safest Cities in California Keeps You Informed

 Roseville, located in Placer County, resting along the western slope of Sierra Nevada reports thirteen traffic deaths; only three caused by alcohol-impaired driving, with the remaining eleven involving single vehicle accidents.

 Roseville has Driving Lessons online where Certified Driving Instructors give you the edge you need to ensure this city stays in the top ten safest driving cities in California.
 Whether you’re passing through or traveling from end-to-end of the great state of California, you’ll want to prepare yourself for driving by knowing the best and safest cities and safest driving practices when navigating the roads and thoroughfares.
 Highway Safety is #1.
 See the difference according to the National Highway Traffic Safety Administration.